cyuria/discord.nvim/README.md

 I was previously using [andweeb/presence.nvim](https://github.com/andweeb/presence.nvim) and took inspiration as well as the list of file extension to language mapping data from there.

+A large chunk of the code comes from [discord-rpc](https://github.com/discord/discord-rpc), which is now deprecated, but still works fine and I don't want to learn or use the entire discord SDK for this.